Probing orbits of stellar mass objects deep in galactic nuclei with quasi-periodic eruptions: Summary and discussion

 4. \emph{Light curve profile:} a common feature of QPEs is the fast rise and slow decay light curve profile with a low QPE duty cycle (a few percent) \cite{Miniutti2019,Giustini2020,Arcodia2021,Arcodia2022,Chakraborty2021}.
 Similar to supernova explosions, the thermal radiation from a freely expanding and cooling plasma ball naturally produces the fast rise and slow decay light curve. (\checkmark)

 5. \emph{Association with TDEs:} two QPE sources (GSN 069 and XMMSL1 J024916.6-04124) and a candidate (AT 2019vcb), have been directly associated with X-ray TDEs \cite{Shu2018,Sheng2021,Chakraborty2021,Miniutti2023,Quintin2023}.
-See the next point. (\checkmark)
+In the EMRI+TDE disk model, two components are in need for producing QPEs: a TDE disk and a SMO in a proper position.
+Therefore we do not expect to see QPEs in all TDEs.
+The fraction depends on the availability of the second component.
+From the QPEs that are associated with TDEs, we may statistically infer the distribution of SMOs around SMBHs, and therefore the EMRI formation rate.
+In this aspect, QPEs might be a unique probe to EMRIs in the pre-LISA era. (\checkmark)

 6. \emph{Association with past AGN activities, and not with on-going AGNs:} the presence of narrow lines in all QPE host galaxies and the absence of luminous broad emission lines indicates that they are recently switched-off AGNs \cite{Wevers2022,patra2023} (but see also \cite{Metzger2022} for a different interpretation).
 In on-going AGNs, the majority of SMOs in the vicinity of the SMBH are those captured onto the AGN accretion disk \cite{Pan2022}, as a result the number of SMOs crossing the AGN disk is suppressed, therefore no QPE association with on-going AGNs.
-In recently turned-off AGNs, SMOs are accumulated on the equator of the SMBH with $a \sim \mathcal{O}(10^2) M_\bullet$ (see \cite{Pan2022,Pan2021} for full Fokker-Planck calculation or Section~\ref{sec:implication} for a sketch), while the accretion disk formed from a TDE is in general not exactly aligned with the equator, therefore QPEs are produced as the SMO crossing the TDE formed accretion disk. (\checkmark)
+Past AGN activities are expected to boost the EMRI formation by accelerating the inward migration of SMOs (known as the wet EMRI formation channel \cite{Pan2021,Pan2021prd,Pan2021b,Pan2022}).
+In recently turned-off AGNs, SMOs are accumulated on the equator of the SMBH with $a \sim \mathcal{O}(10^2) M_\bullet$ (see \cite{Pan2022,Pan2021} for full Fokker-Planck calculation or Section~\ref{sec:implication} for a sketch), while the accretion disk formed from a TDE is in general not exactly aligned with the equator, therefore QPEs are produced as the SMO crossing the TDE formed accretion disk.
+As we will show in Section~\ref{sec:implication}, the GSN 069 EMRI orbit is consistent with the wet channel prediction, while incompatible with alternatives.
+This adds another independent evidence for the past AGN activities in GSN 069. (\checkmark)